 The judge described Bales’ crimes as “brazen”.

 Since the 2015 sentencing, multiple victims have come forward and bravely spoken to police about the abuse inflicted by Bales or “Brother Dowlan”.
-Thanks to their bravery, detectives are preparing a new prosecution against the offender.
+Detectives are preparing a new prosecution against the offender thanks to their bravery.

-While decades of pain and trauma were inflicted on the survivors, “Brother Dowlan” has been put through the ringer time and time again.
-It goes to show that a moment — even a glimpse — of strength and bravery can bring monsters like “Brother Dowlan” to justice.
+While decades of pain and trauma were inflicted on the survivors, “Brother Dowlan” has been put through the wringer repeatedly.
+It shows that a moment — even a glimpse — of strength and bravery can bring monsters like “Brother Dowlan” to justice.

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept payment from the National Redress Scheme.